har-in-air/ESP8266_MAX30102_SPO2_PULSE_METER/README.md

 and spo2 & pulse rate analysis code (algorithm by  Robert Fraczkiewicz) from [aromring](https://github.com/aromring/MAX30102_by_RF).

-I tweaked the RF code to use 50Hz sample rate.
+I tweaked the RF algorithm implementation to use 50Hz sample rate.
 Tested with Wemos D1 Mini board.